Bala Lake Railway: Llanuwchllyn Heritage Centre

 The Llanuwchllyn Heritage Centre is a museum of Welsh narrow-gauge railway located at Llanuwchllyn railway station.
 It won the 2020 Railway Heritage Association award for Outstanding Visitor Attraction.
 Exhibits on display include Hunslet Engine Company locomotive Nesta and a replica of Lord Penrhyn's private carriage, both from the Penrhyn Quarry Railway.
-It also houses locomitves that are not currently in use which frees up spaces in the running shed and has a variety of exhibits relating to the quarry industry.
+It also houses locomotives that are not currently in use which frees up spaces in the running shed and has a variety of exhibits relating to the quarry industry.

 Developments and expansion

 In 2010, the company revived plans to complete the final 0.75 mi of the railway to Bala town centre.
 The Red Dragon Project, under the auspices of the Bala Lake Railway Trust, has been established to build the £2.5 million extension.

 The plans also include: a new engine shed, a visitor centre, the rebuilding of the carriage shed, which was completed in 2019, and a new set of carriages.

 In March 2017, the Trust announced that it had acquired land required in Bala for the new railway terminus.

 In October 2019, the Trust purchased land from Bala Rugby Club for the extension of the line.
 A further area of land adjacent to the new station site was acquired in 2022 and will be used for sidings.

-Over the weekend of 12 and 13 June 2021 the 'Bala Rerailed' event was held on the site of the new station in Bala using Winifred and a Penrhyn coach to provide rides to the public.
+Over the weekend of 12/13 June 2021 the event 'Bala Rerailed', was held on the site of the new station in Bala using Winifred and a Penrhyn coach to provide rides to the public.

-The railway turned 50 in 2022 and staged a variety of events.
-These included: 'Bala at 50' over the May Day Bank Holiday, complete with the launch of a pictorial album "Bala Lake Railway, The First 50 Years, 1972 - 2022"; the '50th Anniversary' on 13 August; and a 'Gala' over August Bank Holiday.
+The preserved railway turned 50 in 2022 and staged a variety of events.
+These included: 'Bala at 50' over the May Day Bank Holiday, complete with the launch of a pictorial album "Bala Lake Railway, The First 50 Years, 1972 - 2022", and a celebratory beer; 'Aur Bala/Bala Gold' on 13 August; and a 'Gala' over August Bank Holiday.